moset751/First-Assignment/README.md

 # First-Assignment
 This is your first assignment!

 Eek!
 First assignment!
 So scary.
-Your first assignment is this
+Your first assignment is this:

-1) edit this file and add your name to the list below.
+1) edit this file and add your name and e-mail to the list below!

 2) make a website.